Select your course options:

 About the course

-This degree, spanning 39 weeks each year, prepares you for professional practice through roleplay and scenario-based learning.
-You spend half your time in University and half on placement, supported by a registered midwife.
+On this practice-based course, you learn to care for women/birthing people through pregnancy, labour and the postnatal period, conducting at least 40 supervised births.
+The degree spans 39 weeks each year and prepares you for professional practice through roleplay, scenario-based learning and placement experience.
 Theory and practice are woven together so you apply the knowledge you learn in the classroom to the clinical skills you are developing.

 with Professional Practice Year